 Specific claims

 - First Nations and individuals pursuant to the Indian Act and the Specific Claims Tribunal Act.
-Individual means those individual members who chose the severalty route, that is those who chose to live outside a reserve but are entitled to receive lands pursuant to Treaty No. 8
+Individual means those individual members who chose the severalty route, that is those who chose to live outside a reserve but are entitled to receive lands pursuant to Treaty Number 8

 - Associations of rural municipalities for payment to rural municipalities for the loss of their tax base further to provisions in Treaty Land Entitlement settlement agreements